Oldsmobile Cutlass Ciera: Convertible

 Oldsmobile never officially produced a factory-built convertible of the Cutlass Ciera for public sale, but many dealers made them available via aftermarket conversions.
 Between 1983 and 1986, 814 Cutlass Ciera convertibles were made by Hess & Eisenhardt/Car Craft.
 These vehicles were Brougham (1983 to mid-1986) and SL (mid-1986) coupes, modified with leather interior and chassis reinforcement to provide the needed structural rigidity that was lost by removing the roof.

 International sales

 Throughout much of its history, the Cutlass Ciera was offered in several global markets.
-In Mexico, local production allowed for unique models under the name Chevrolet Cutlass.
-These models featured the coupe body style and International model until discontinuation in 1996.
-These vehicles were also offered with 5-speed manual transmissions.
+In Mexico, local production allowed for unique models under the name Cutlass (by General Motors).
+Many people were confused by this since it was invoiced as a Chevrolet and they were sold through Mexican Chevrolet dealers, but these models never wore Chevrolet badges.
+They were available as Cutlass and Cutlass Eurosport (similar to the American International Series) with more sporty orientation.
+Early models were produced with the 2.8 L MPFI V6, and later variants from 1992 got it replaced by a 3.1 L. In 1993, the Cutlass Eurosport received a redesign.
+The Mexican Cutlass was available in sedan and coupé until their discontinuation in 1996.
+The Cutlass was only available with a 3 speed automatic transmission and the Cutlass Eurosport was available with both the 5-speed manual transmission and the 3-speed automatic.

 Awards

 The Cutlass Ciera consistently ranked among the highest-rated vehicles by J.D.
 Power and Associates; it was ranked the "Best in Price Class" on July 30, 1992, and the "Top-Ranked American-Made Car" on May 28, 1992.
 It was also named "Safe Car of the Year" by Prevention Magazine on March 6, 1992.